icoxfog417/baby-steps-of-rl-ja/README.md

 * The week points of (Deep) Reinforcement Learning
 * How to overcome week points.
-* The adoptation of Reinforcement Learning
+* The adoptation of RL